MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 In the **Key sales info** card, you can perform the following tasks:

 - To view basic information about the contact, account, or opportunity, select the link in blue.
-To open the record in your CRM to view complete details, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.
-You might need to scroll the card to the right to find the icon.
+To view complete details in your CRM, select :::image type="icon" source="media/open-record.png" border="false"::: on the summary card.
+You might need to scroll the card to find the icon.

 - To check where Copilot got the information for the summary, select a citation number or the **n references** menu, where *n* is the number of citations in the summary.